Nouf-Alabbasi/oKUmura_AI_Telecom_challenge/README.md

+# TeleOracle: Fine-Tuned Retrieval-Augmented Generation With Long-Context Support for Networks
-# Specializing Large Language Models for Telecom Networks by ITU AI/ML in 5G Challenge
+## Specializing Large Language Models for Telecom Networks by ITU AI/ML in 5G Challenge
 In the "AI for Good" competition, we were required to specialize large language models (LLMs) like Falcon 7.5B and Phi-2 on telecom knowledge.
 Using the TeleQnA dataset, participants aimed to enhance the models' accuracy on multiple-choice questions related to various telecom domains.
 This competition was organized by the International Telecommunication Union (ITU), Huawei Technologies, and the Technology Innovation Institute (TII).

 A Key challenge included addressing the complexity and diversity of the telecom-specific questions.
 Participants employed techniques such as Retrieval Augmented Generation (RAG), prompt engineering, and fine-tuning to achieve these goals.
 This competition provided a platform for advancing the application of LLMs in the telecommunications industry.